davidhwyllie/findNeighbour4/doc/repack.md

 This conversion can occur:
 * never.
 For small numbers of samples, this is OK.
 * immediately after insertion.
 This will slow up insertion, but keep the mongodb as small as possible.
 * at some point after insertion when the server is idle.
 This is the recommended option - repacking after insert is disabled, and a separate process does repacking in the background.
-The software doing this is ```findNeighbour3-dbmanager.py```.
+The software doing this is ```findNeighbour4-dbmanager.py```.
 See [here](../doc/HowToTest.md) for more details.

-### REPACK_FREQ
-This behaviour is controlled by the REPACK_FREQ setting in the server config file.

-If REPACK_FREQ=0, there will be one document for every non-empty matrix cell.
-This is the recommended setting
-* where mongodb storage size is not limiting
-* for real-world applications where the samples come in batches, and new sample insertion into the server has to be as fast as possible
-* when the findNeighbour3_dbmanager application is running in the background

-if REPACK_FREQ>0, then if a guid has REPACK_FREQ-1 neighbours, then a 'repack' operation occurs.
-For example, if REPACK_FREQ=1, a repack occurs after every insert.
-This minimises mongodb size but increases the time needed for insertion.

-Repacking doesn't alter the results obtained at all.